Bedside Harp is now offering our NEWLY re-designed mindfulness-based

-Our mindfulness-based, team-taught CHT level iconsists of 85 classroom hours divided into four modules, 12 additional hours of music and repertoire development, a 130-hour closely mentored internship, 13 one-on-one contact hours with a mastery level certified harp therapist, and a 12-week, 36-hour online course, “Conversations on Ethics for Therapeutic Musicians.”
-Additional requirements include repertoire and improvisation development, completion of a practicum project, as well as assigned readings, viewings and writings.
+The Bedside Harp mindfulness based, team-taught CHT level consisted of 85 classroom hours divided into four modules, 12 additional hours of music and repertoire development, a 130-hour closely mentored internship, 13 one-on-one contact hours with a mastery level certified harp therapist, and a 12-week, 36-hour online course, on ethics for Therapeutic Musicians.
+Additional requirements included repertoire and improvisation development, completion of a practicum project, as well as assigned readings, viewings and writings.

-To achieve the level of Certified Master Harp Therapist (CMHT) one must have met all of the requirements for the CHT and have taken an additional 200 hours of studies consisting of a 120-hour mastery level supervised internship, 12 one-on-one contact hours, our 12- week, 48-hour online advanced level course, “Conversations on Research for Harp Therapists,” and Module IX, online (in real time) 20-hour workshop/retreat on “Harp Therapy as a MindBody Modality.”
-Additional requirements include repertoire and improvisation development, assigned readings and writings, as well as a final practicum project presented both in writing and orally.
+To achieve the level of Certified Master Harp Therapist (CMHT) one must have met all of the requirements for the CHT or the first level of training from an NSBTM-accredited program* or play the harp at an intermediate level and have worked in healthcare in any capacity, and have taken an additional hours of studies consisting of a 120-hour mastery level module, music development workshops, a closely mentored 120-150 hour supervised internship, 12-15 one-on-one contact hours, our 12- week, 36 hour online first-level course on ethics, our 48-hour online advanced level online course on research, Module IX, an online workshop/retreat on “Harp Therapy as a MindBody Modality.”
+Additional requirements include repertoire and improvisation development, assigned readings and writings, as well as a final practicum project presented both in writing and orally. *Candidates may also be required to take additional remedial studies.

-Graduates of other NSBTM- accredited programs are welcome to register for our Bedside Harp mastery level of certification after their successful completion of required pre-requisites.
+Graduates of other NSBTM- accredited programs and intermediate harpists who have worked in any capacity in healthcare are welcome to register for our Bedside Harp mastery level of certification after their successful completion of required pre-requisites.

-Certification candidates are required to complete certain readings, viewings, and writing assignments and will, as well, submit professional recordkeeping reports and maintain a journal during their internships.
-To be awarded certifications, candidates must have attended all classroom modules, completed their internships and practicum project(s), submitted all reports, records and assignments and completed the final review.
-After receiving approval, candidates may begin their internships (Module V) immediately after taking classroom Module III.
+Certification candidates are required to complete readings, viewings, and writing assignments and will, as well, submit professional recordkeeping reports, maintain an hours log and personal journal throughout their internship.
+To be awarded certifications, candidates must have attended all classroom modules and workshops, completed their internships and practicum project(s), submitted all reports, reflections, records and assignments and completed a final review.
+After receiving approval, candidates may begin their internship.

 Our mindfulness-based certification programs are personal journeys.
-While Modules I, II, III and IV are presented in classroom settings, students receive one-on-one mentoring from Edie Elkan as well as other mastery level professionals throughout their internships.
-As a mindfulness-based program, we learn to pay close attention to our body, thoughts and emotions, as we pay attention to those whom we serve—in a particular way, on purpose, moment-to-moment, and non-judgmentally.
+Students receive one-on-one mentoring from Edie Elkan as well as other mastery level professionals throughout their closely mentored internships.
+As a mindfulness-based program, we learn to pay close attention to our body, thoughts and emotions, as we offer loving presence and healing tones to those whom we serve—in a particular way, on purpose, moment-to-moment, and non-judgmentally.

-Certifications must be renewed biannually and shall include playing a minimum number of hours of therapeutic harp as well as completing continuing professional units (CPUs), earned by attending relevant workshops and/or by taking relevant courses or studies.
+All certifications must be renewed bi-annually and shall include completing continuing professional units (CPUs), earned by attending relevant workshops and/or by taking relevant courses or studies.

 Spring 2025 Class: Saturday, Sunday February 22,23 and March 8, 9